NCAA Division I Football Bowl Subdivision: Overview

 In order to retain FBS membership, schools must meet several requirements.
-FBS schools must have an average home attendance of at least 15,000 (over a rolling two-year period).
+Before 2023, FBS schools had to average at least 15,000 home attendance (over a rolling two-year period).
 An FBS school must sponsor a minimum of 16 varsity intercollegiate teams (including football), with at least six men's or coeducational teams and at least eight all-female teams.
 Across all sports, each FBS school must offer at least 200 athletic scholarships (or spend at least $4 million on athletic scholarships) per year, and FBS football teams must provide at least 90% of the maximum number of football scholarships (which is currently 85).